nginxinc/nginx-amplify-doc/amplify-guide.md

 Metric filters are available only for the metrics generated from the log files.
 For other metrics some additional modifiers can be set when editing a graph.

-### Reports
+### Analyzer

-Reports are based on the capabilities of Amplify to parse NGINX configuration files and provide them for further analysis through the features in the backend.
+NGINX Amplify Agent parses NGINX configuration files and provides them for further analysis through the specialized features in the backend.
 This is where Amplify offers configuration recommendations to help improve the performance, reliability, and security of your applications.
 With well-thought-out and detailed recommendations you’ll know exactly where the problem is, why it is a problem, and how to fix it.

-When you switch to the **Reports** page, click on a particular system on the left in order to see the associated report.
+When you switch to the **Analyzer** page, click on a particular system on the left in order to see the associated report.
 If there isn't an NGINX instance found on a system, there will be no report for it.

 The following information is provided when a report is run against an NGINX config structure: